KCL-BMEIS/OOP/week2B.md

 --

-It is particularly bad practice to make use of `using namespace` declarations at global scope within header files
+It is particularly bad practice to make use of `using namespace` directives at *global scope* within *header files*
 - it's acceptable to use `using namespace` within your own `cpp` files
   - it would still not be considered good practice!
   - but you can manage name collisions within your own project